wlodev-labs/website-template/readme.md

 ## Website Template 🌏

-Start building a website with basics of payloadcms and astro setup for you like - collection, blocks, fields for payloadcms and astrojs pages structure along with react integration and all of the components built with this framework.
+Start building a website with basics of Payload CMS and Astro, including collection, blocks, fields for Payload CMS and Astro page structure along with React integration and components built using this framework.
 Deploy to [wlodev.com](https://wlodev.com) with a single `git push` on the main branch.

-Here's the little overview of template file structure and how to develop a website with payloadcms and astro:
+Here's a brief of the template file structure and how to develop a website using Payload CMS and Astro:

 ### Template file structure

-Template is built with turborepo, which efficiently manage multiple apps within single development environment and by using `npm run dev`.
-We will go through the each directory one by one, from top to bottom to see what it's for and how it integrates wit entire website.
+The template is built with Turborepo, which efficiently manages multiple apps within a single development environment using `npm run dev`.
+We will go through each directory one by one to understand its purpose and how it integrates with the entire website.

 ```bash
 ├── apps